 We recommend that you visit your local Veterinarian for your first nail clipping!
 Your Veterinarian can demonstrate the proper techniques and provide you with everything you need to safely perform this routine maintenance on your own.

-Bathing is an important part of keeping your animal healthy and clean.
-It is important to note that not all small animals require traditional water baths.
-In fact most rodents and small animals do not require routine baths.
+Bathing keeps your animal healthy and clean.
+Please note that not all small animals require traditional water baths.
+In fact, most rodents and small animals do not require routine baths.
 Hamsters, mice, gerbils, and rats can clean themselves and simply need to be cleaned with a towel or wipe.
 Often time wipes or sprays are used to clean animals and reduce odor.
 Water can be used for spot cleaning and instances where the animal cannot clean itself.

 Chinchillas on the other hand never receive water baths.
 In fact their fur should never get wet.
 Chinchillas instead take dust baths which keep their coats smooth and clean.
 Kaytee offers a Chinchilla Dust Bath, which represents how they would keep themselves clean in the wild.

 It is also important to keep your pet’s home or cage as clean as possible.
 A clean home means a clean pet.
 A clean pet means a happy pet, and a happy owner!